NetApp-openstack-dev/openstack-docs/source/manila/deployment_choice/section_construct-mappings.rst

 The scheduler also has an evaluator filter that evaluates an optional arithmetic expression to determine whether a pool may contain a new share.
-Beginning with Ocata, the Data ONTAP drivers report per-pool controller utilization values to the scheduler, along with a "filter function" that prevents new shares from being created on pools that are overutilized.
+Beginning with Ocata, the ONTAP drivers report per-pool controller utilization values to the scheduler, along with a "filter function" that prevents new shares from being created on pools that are overutilized.
 Controller utilization is computed by the drivers as a function of CPU utilization and other internal I/O metrics.
-The default filter function supplied by the Data ONTAP drivers is "capabilities.utilization < 70", beyond which point latency may be adversely affected by additional Manila shares.
+The default filter function supplied by the ONTAP drivers is "capabilities.utilization < 70", beyond which point latency may be adversely affected by additional Manila shares.
 The filter function may be overridden on a per-backend basis in the Manila configuration file.